Orchestra Mozart: Creation

 Claudio Abbado agreed to become Artistic Director of the orchestra and recruit its members.
-Giuseppe Modugno was designed from beginning as Artistic Secretary.
+Giuseppe Modugno was designated from the beginning as Artistic Secretary.

 The orchestra gave its first concert on November 4, 2004 in Bologna's Auditorium Manzoni.

-The orchestra performs in many major Italian cities and in Vienna's Musikverein where it is in residence.
+The orchestra performs in many major Italian cities and in Vienna's Musikverein, where it is in residence.

 The orchestra tours Europe and is regularly invited to the Salzburg Festival.

-The Orchestra Mozart cooperated with different theatres and musical institution in Europe, as well as in Asia.
+The Orchestra Mozart cooperated with different theatres and musical institutions in Europe, as well as in Asia.
 Among them are Accademia Nazionale di Santa Cecilia in Rome, Teatro San Carlo in Naples, Teatro La Fenice in Venice, Teatro Carlo Felice in Genoa, Teatro Massimo in Palermo, Ravenna Festival, Lucerne Festival, Concertgebouw in Amsterdam, Salzburg Festival, Salle Pleyel in Paris, Palais de Beaux Arts in Brussels, Alte Oper in Frankfurt, Auditorio Nacional in Madrid, National Concert Hall in Budapest.

 Composition

 The orchestra is basically a chamber orchestra (a form of which is sometimes also called a "Mozart orchestra"), meaning that it has fewer musicians than a full-sized symphony orchestra (especially in the strings, since the number of woodwind, horn players and other musicians is less flexible), producing lighter, chamber-music-like sound.
-However, the number of musicians sometimes exceed this format: in its June 2012 concerts, for example, the orchestra played Ludwig van Beethoven's Egmont Overture and Robert Schumann's Piano Concerto and Second Symphony with 14 first violins, 12 second violins, 10 violas, 8 cellos and 5 double-basses (typical numbers in a symphony orchestra being 16 first violins, 14 second violins, 12 violas, 10 cellos and 8 double-basses).
+However, the number of musicians sometimes exceeds this format: in its June 2012 concerts, for example, the orchestra played Ludwig van Beethoven's Egmont Overture and Robert Schumann's Piano Concerto and Second Symphony with 14 first violins, 12 second violins, 10 violas, 8 cellos and 5 double-basses (typical numbers in a symphony orchestra being 16 first violins, 14 second violins, 12 violas, 10 cellos and 8 double-basses).

 The orchestra acts as a meeting-place for young musicians from many countries, partly selected through the Orchestra Mozart Academy within the Philharmonic Academy, and experienced musicians.
 The latter have included violinist Giuliano Carmignola, violists Wolfram Christ and Diemut Poppen, double-bass player Alois Posch, oboist Lucas Macias Navarro, flautist Jacques Zoon, horn player Alessio Allegrini.

 Diego Matheuz is Principal Guest Conductor of the Orchestra Mozart.